jccd-dev/DICTr5/README.md

-# Installing Composer and Yarn on Windows 11
+# Installing Composer, NodeJs and Yarn on Windows 11

 ## Installing Composer on Windows 11